 SaaS is short for Software as a Service.
 If you use Google applications or Office 365, you are already using SaaS applications.
 These cloud-based systems are always available to you and updates happen behind the scenes without impacting your ability to use them whenever you need them.

-What is Changing in myLesley?
+What Changed in myLesley?

 Blackboard IM (BB IM)

 The Blackboard IM collaboration and messaging tool will be discontinued by Blackboard at the end of 2018.
 Because the tool has not been updated in several years, we have been pointing faculty and students to other, more modern, options such as Skype for Business and Collaborate Ultra.
 Collaborate Ultra is integrated into all myLesley courses and Skype for Business is available via your Lesley Office 365 account.
 Both tools have modern interfaces and mobile capabilities.